Thodorissio/basic-block-energy-prediction/README.md

 # To do

-* Fix pipeline bug for sentiment analysis
+* Setup optuna for experiments
-* Test pipeline with basic block data and random sample energy labels
+* Improve models

 # Contributors